dmbarbour/wikilon/docs/AwelonLang.md

 ## Why Another Language?

 Modern programming languages can produce useful artifacts - applications, games, and so on.
 But they do not permit flexible composition and decomposition of these artifacts.
-There are a lot of complicating factors here - hidden runtime structure, entanglement of effects and environment, separation of programmer and user interfaces, scalability to benefit from network effects.
+There are a lot of complicating factors - hidden runtime structure, entanglement of effects and environment, separation of programmer and user interfaces, scalability to benefit from network effects, even how software is shared in a community.

 Awelon language aims to address those complications.
 Important design points: